Mishra-Shreya/Sanket/README.md

 **Sanket** is (currently) an _Android_ based _Indian Sign Langauge Mediator mobile app_ made using _Flutter_ and _Blender_.

-_This project was created as a part of school-pbl-activity._
+_This project's created as a part of school-pbl-activity._

 ...
 Project's still under development :wink: ...
 ## Screenshots